 The property was acquired by staking by the Company in partnership with The Sheridan Platinum Group Ltd in 2007 and in the same year sold to a newly formed private company, The Magpie Mines Inc. in exchange for 27,460,981 common shares of Magpie (50% interest).
-A small flowthrough financing in late 2008 left the partners with 48.7% each and enabled the drilling of a part of the deposit and the production of a preliminary NI 43-101 quality report estimate in mid 2009.(see below for the 2009 technical report)
+A small flowthrough financing in late 2008 left the partners with 48.7% each and enabled the drilling of a part of the deposit and the production of a preliminary NI 43-101 quality report estimate in mid 2009.(2009 Technical Report)

-A private placement in the Spring of 2011 enabled the Company to complete a major drill programme of 31 holes totalling 8,124 metres over the 11,500 foot strike length of Deposit No. 2 .
-The private placement has changed the ownership of The Magpie Mines Inc such that it is now owned 46.7% by FNC.
+A private placement in the Spring of 2011 enabled the Company to complete a major drill programme of 31 holes totalling 8,124 metres over the 3,500 metre strike length of Deposit No. 2 .

 Drill Section Location Map